 We welcome applications for our annual Research Access Programme.
-This summer placement programme supports undergraduates in the middle years of their first degree to spend five weeks working on a research project within one of our scientific research groups.
+This summer placement programme supports undergraduates in the middle years of their first degree to spend eight weeks working on a research project within one of our scientific research groups.
 This programme offers an opportunity to develop primary research skills whilst being supported by a core programme of events and activities designed to provide further insight into working in an academic organisation and to explore career development opportunities.

 To ensure that we support a diverse range of students, we would particularly welcome applications from students who come from underrepresented or disadvantaged groups.
 More information is available on the Research Access Programme web page.

 The Babraham Institute also welcomes ad hoc expressions of interest in summer research placements for undergraduates in the middle years of their first degree with 3rd party bursary programmes (as outlined below) available to support you.